 Feeling sick is another side effect of radiation.
 Your treatment team may be able to prescribe medication to combat this, so be sure to speak with them about it.
 Nausea may impact your appetite, but it is imperative that you continue to drink enough fluids throughout your treatment.
 Your doctor may recommend high calorie meal replacement drinks to help ensure you are getting enough calories even if you feel you are unable to eat.
 These are easy to acquire without needing a prescription.

 A certified oncology dietitian can also help with special dietary needs and restrictions that arise as a result of cancer and treatment side effects.
-Some cancer centers employ certified oncology dietitians, who typically see people only during treatment and may have the acronym ‘CSO’ after their name.
+Some cancer centres employ certified oncology dietitians, who typically see people only during treatment and may have the acronym ‘CSO’ after their name.
 You can also ask your doctor or insurance provider for a referral.
 If referred to an outside dietitian, ask if they are aware of the specific needs of people undergoing cancer treatment.

 Finally, please see this helpful resource, which was presented by a dietitian at a recent panel discussion facilitated by the Foundation at the International Anal Neoplasia Society with advice for nutrition during and after treatment.

-Frequent bowel movements and even diarrhea are quite common after radiotherapy for anal cancer.
+Frequent bowel movements and even diarrhoea are quite common after radiotherapy for anal cancer.
 Radiotherapy causes the anus and rectum to become irritated and inflamed, resulting in less effective ‘holding’ of the stool.
 You may also experience bowel incontinence.
 This is often frustrating to experience in combination with sensitive skin around the anus, which makes bowel movements painful.
 Your treatment team may be able to prescribe painkillers as well as medication to reduce anal and rectal irritation.
 This usually calms down 2-3 weeks after treatment.

 Given its location, radiotherapy for anal cancer can affect the bladder as well.
 Your bladder may become irritated, making it feel as though you have an infection.
 This can lead to the sensation that you have to pass urine even if your bladder is empty.
 You may also feel pain when passing urine.